StefRuseva88/firestore-demo/README.md

-# Firestore-Demo

-## Remote Database Project using Google Cloud and Firebase
+# Remote Database Project using Google Cloud and Firebase
-<p> This is a test project for Front-End Tehnologies May 2024 Course @ SoftUni </p>
+## This is a test project for Front-End Tehnologies May 2024 Course @ SoftUni